Frank Martin, Dawn Staley to receive new contracts

 Staley was due to make $1.15 million next year and $1.225 million in the final year of her current contract.
 Her buyout was $800,000 and set to drop to $700,000 after 2017-18.

 Staley is believed to be one of the top two highest-paid coaches in the SEC, and one of the highest-paid coaches in the country.
-Exact figures aren’t available for Stanford’s Tara VanDerveer or Baylor’s Kim Mulkey, Staley is thought to make more than Notre Dame’s Muffet McGraw and Oklahoma’s Sherri Coale.
-Connecticut’s Geno Auriemma leads women’s basketball coaches with $2.4 million annually.
+Though exact figures aren’t available for Stanford’s Tara VanDerveer or Baylor’s Kim Mulkey, Staley is thought to make more than Notre Dame’s Muffet McGraw and Oklahoma’s Sherri Coale.
+Connecticut’s Geno Auriemma leads all women’s basketball coaches with $2.4 million annually.

 Follow on Twitter at @DCTheState